Give Your Heart a Break: Critical reception

 "Give Your Heart a Break" received acclaim from music critics.
 Joe DeAndrea of AbsolutePunk praised the song along with "Mistake" as ballads going "far and beyond anything in Lovato's prior arsenal.
 It sets a mark as to what should be expected from similar artists such as her, but in the process, distancing herself from being grouped with them becoming a solo entity."
 Jason Scott of the Seattle Post-Intelligencer noted that the song, along with "Mistake" and "Hold Up", feature "electrically forceful instrumentation".
 Jocelyn Vena of MTV complimented it as a smart dance song, along with "Hold Up".

-In another extensive review, Laurence Green from musicOMH praised the track, calling it an "exceptionally brilliant track," while commenting that she had "become the true pop heroine; backed up by infinitely bigger, better choruses."
+In another extensive review, Laurence Green from musicOMH praised the track, calling it an "exceptionally brilliant track", while commenting that she had "become the true pop heroine; backed up by infinitely bigger, better choruses".
 Sam Lansky, a writer and editor for MTV's Buzzworthy Blog, lauded the recording for presenting Lovato's vocals as a masterpiece and praised the production as "superb".

+Billboard and American Songwriter ranked the song number one and number eight, respectively, on their lists of the 10 greatest Demi Lovato songs.

 Chart performance

 "Give Your Heart a Break" peaked at number 16 on the US Billboard Hot 100, marking Lovato's seventh highest-peaking single in the nation.
-The song topped the US Pop Songs chart, becoming Lovato's first number one there, while reaching number 12 on the US Adult Top 40 chart, number 16 on the US Adult Contemporary chart, and at number 21 on the US Digital Songs chart.
+The song topped the US Pop Songs chart, becoming Lovato's breakthrough hit on radio and her first number one there, while reaching number 12 on the US Adult Top 40 chart, number 16 on the US Adult Contemporary chart, and at number 21 on the US Digital Songs chart.
 With 25 weeks, "Give Your Heart a Break" previously shared the record of longest ascendance to the summit of the Mainstream Top 40 with Cee Lo Green's "Fuck You".
 In August 2021, Billboard revealed the song is Lovato's most-heard on US radio accumulating 2.9 billion all-format audience impressions.

 Internationally, "Give Your Heart a Break" performed moderately; on the Belgium (Ultratop 50 Flanders) chart, the song peaked at number 32, her first appearance and highest position on the chart where it spent a total of nine weeks on the chart.
 In New Zealand, the song debuted at number 33, her third song to chart on the top 40 and has so far reached a peak of number nine, marking the first time Lovato had two top 10 singles from one album in the country.
-In April 2014, the song was certified triple platinum by the Recording Industry Association of America; as of October 2017, it has sold 2.2 million digital downloads.
+The song has been certified quadruple platinum by the Recording Industry Association of America.